 If you find yourself in a situation where you need more cash than you have income, payday loans may look like an attractive option.
 What could be easier than walking into a lender’s office, and then walking out with a few hundred dollars in cash an hour later?
 Unfortunately, if something seems too good to be true, it probably is.
-Here are several reasons why you should avoid payday loans.
+A payday loan is an incredibly risky way of paying off debt.
+ACCC is here explain exactly why you should avoid payday loans.

 Why Should You Avoid Payday Loans?

 Payday loans have interest rates that are much higher than normal loans.
 In fact, the average two-week payday loan has a fee of around $15 per $100 borrowed.
 That’s an APR in the triple digits!
 If you need to extend the loan (most people who take out payday loans do), you could end up paying as much in interest and fees as the amount you borrowed.

 Potential Impact on Credit Score